latinos/PlotsConfigurations/Configurations/ControlRegions/WZ/2016noHIPM_v9/README.md

-# Top Control Plots in 2016 postVFP UL
+# WZ Control Plots in 2016 postVFP UL

 Control plots in a WZ phase space, using the second part of the 2016 Run 2 dataset.